 That leaves you with roughly 8-10 hours to explore the city before heading back.

-I am not even talking about the fact that you will already be tired by waking early and traveling for 3 long hours.
+I am not even talking about the fact that waking early and traveling for three long hours will already make you tired.

 Pro Tip: Check out 12 best travel tips for Porto to plan a memorable trip.